zoni/octo/docs/index.rst

 to offer suggestions or criticisms.
 If you wish to contribute code, I'd be more than happy to integrate your changes if I feel they make a good addition.

-In order to make the experience and smooth as possible, please take these guidelines into consideration:
+In order to make the experience as smooth as possible, please take these guidelines into consideration:

 - Before submitting changes, make sure all tests still pass.